developer-defined-accelerations/appendix/README.md

 - To calculate clusters and ratios, run `dotnet run -- cluster` (this requires database, which is available on request).
 - To detect accelerated jobs by rules, run `dotnet run -- detect` (this also requires database).

+However, the results of clustering `KMeansCluster.csv` and `KMeansClusterRatio.csv` are placed in the replication folder.
+The results of detection `ruled_detection.csv` is also placed.